 Alaska does not require negative or zero reports to be filed if a business or governmental agency has no unclaimed property.

 The AK Reporting Workbook link below contains all reporting forms and instructions.
 The color coded tabs make it easy to locate forms and instructions.
-A complete Unclaimed Property Report will include secure files, company name and contact information, password - sent separately (if not HRS Pro .hde file) or manual forms and the remittance.
+A complete Unclaimed Property Report will include secure files on a cd, emailed, or via transmittal service, company name and contact information.
+If file is password protected - send separate email with password information.
+If reporting ten (10) or less property can be reported on Excel forms.
+Mail in your remittance or contact our office at firstname.lastname@example.org for ACH or wire transfer instructions.

 As a convenience, Alaska will accept incidental property (ten or fewer properties) reportable to another state only if allowed by the other state.
 Please refer to the NAUPA Reciprocity Matrix for state specific information.